VanessaTsang888/Build-Responsive-RealWorld-Websites-HTML5-CSS3-/04-CSS-Layouts/notesS4-LayoutsFloatsFlexboxCSS-GridFundamentals.md

   box-sizing: border-box;
   }

+55. The flex Property:
+    I've made notes in my CSS dictionary.

+56. Adding Flexbox to Our Project:
+    I've watched the video but not code with the instructor as yet.

+57. Building a Simple Flexbox Layout:
+    Continue from here.

-59. Intro to CSS Grid:
+58. Intro to CSS Grid:
     very powerful compared to floats and flexbox.
     The most complete and easiest way of building layouts.
 Setting up a simple grid take less than a minuet.
     Use to define our 2-D layout - our column and our rows.

            Just like flexbox the element stretch across the entire cell, across the height and width.

-60. A CSS Grid Overview:
+59. A CSS Grid Overview: